GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 **Annotation file:** `all_mock_bins.label.ann`

+!!! hint "Legends"

+    When you have projected the tSNE, you can show the bin identity by right-clicking anywhere on the ordination and then click "Legend".
+This will give you a box that shows you which contig belongs to which bin.

 ### Export contig clusters

 Make your selection around clusters that you think should form bins.
 Use the CheckM output earlier to help inform your decisions.